 JLA Acquisitions Topco Limited's emissions have been assessed in accordance with the 'GHG Protocol Corporate Accounting and Reporting Standard' and in line with DEFRA's 'Environmental reporting guidelines: including Streamlined Energy and Carbon Reporting Requirements'.
-The DEFRA 2023 emission conversion factors were used to quantify the emissions associated with JLA Acquisitions Topco Limited's UK operations for the specified reporting period.
-We have used the operational control approach.
+The DEFRA 2024 emissions conversion factors were used to quantify the emissions associated with JLA Acquisitions Topco Limited's UK operations for the specified reporting period.